Ready for homemade Halloween treats? Here are some deliciously spooky kid-friendly Halloween recipes to delight the kids

 We talk about some easy ways to make your own Halloween party at home here.
 One of our contributor’s ideas was to spookify ready-made snacks if you don’t have time to make your own!
 Grab some ready-made fun snacks from stores, and you can even just add spooky elements like vampire’s teeth to ring doughnuts, gummy worms to chocolate mousse or wrap some pastry around some hotdog sausages for a mummy-effect.

-What’s Halloween without pumpkins?
-If you want to include a super healthy Halloween treat to make sure your kids get a break from the sugar fest, try these super easy but very pretty tangerine pumpkins.
+If you want to include a healthy Halloween treat to make sure your kids get a break from the sugar fest, try these easy but very pretty tangerine pumpkins by Bren Did.
 All you need are tangerines, (you can also use mandarins or clementines), some celery sticks and a sharp knife.
-Clean the tangerines, remove as much of white membranes and pith as you can.
-Chop up the celery stalks to make the ‘pumpkin stems’ and use the leaves from the celery tops to make the pumpkin leaves.
-Voila, a cute looking healthy snack that can make a good lunch box option too.
+Check out Bren Did for the how-to for these cute looking healthy snacks that can make a good lunch box option too.

-This one is crazy easy but right up spook alley.
 If your carving skills are fine-tuned from all that faux-pumpkin carving, this will be a cinch!
-Simply grab two tortilla wraps, carve a jack-o-lantern face in the second one, sprinkle cheese (Red Leicester is great for colour) and shredded chicken on the first wrap and sandwich the second wrap on top, then brush with butter and bake for 15 minutes or until the cheese is melty and shining through…wahhahahahaaaa!
+Simply grab two tortilla wraps, carve a jack-o-lantern face in the second one, sprinkle cheese (Red Leicester is great for colour) and tomato sauce or shredded chicken on the first wrap and sandwich the second wrap on top, then brush with butter and bake for 15 minutes or until the cheese is melty and shining through…wahhahahahaaaa!